Anglo-Irish Treaty Dáil vote: Pro-Treaty

+Anti-Treaty

 Aftermath

 To satisfy the requirements of the British constitution, the treaty also had to be ratified by the House of Commons of Southern Ireland.
 Thus Irish nationalists ended their boycott of the home rule parliament to attend the southern House of Commons as MPs.
 This they did alongside the four Unionist MPs who had refused to recognise the Dáil.
 In this way the treaty was ratified a second time in Dublin, this time unanimously as the anti-Treaty TDs refused to attend.

-Under the terms of the Anglo-Irish Treaty a provisional parliament, considered by nationalists to be the Third Dáil, was elected in the 1922 general election on 16 June.
-Collins and de Valera agreed a pact between the pro- and anti-Treaty wings of Sinn Féin and this pact and the elections were endorsed by the Second Dáil.
-The new assembly was recognised both by nationalists and the British Government and so replaced both the Parliament of Southern Ireland and the Second Dáil with a single body.
-The anti-Treaty groups of IRA members, TDs and their supporters were still bitterly opposed to the settlement, despite the election result, and this led on to the Irish Civil War.
+Under the terms of the Anglo-Irish Treaty a provisional parliament, considered by nationalists to be the 3rd Dáil, was elected in the 1922 general election on 16 June.
+Collins and de Valera agreed a pact between the pro- and anti-Treaty wings of Sinn Féin and this pact and the elections were endorsed by the 2nd Dáil.
+The new assembly was recognised both by nationalists and the British Government and so replaced both the Parliament of Southern Ireland and the 2nd Dáil with a single body.

+On 9 September 1922, Laurence Ginnell was the only anti-Treaty TD to attend the inaugural meeting of the Provisional Parliament or 3rd Dáil.
+Before signing the roll, Ginnell said: